Test Complete

 • cerebellum (usually considered separately), and

-• hypothalamus (although the thalamus and its basal ganglia--key components of the brainstem--are usually considered separately).
+• the hypothalamus (although the thalamus and its basal ganglia--key components of the brainstem--are usually considered separately).

 MEDULLA OBLONGATA (the "Medulla"): the posterior/lower half of the brain stem.
 It connects directly to the spinal cord at the inferior end and to the pons at the superior end.
 The medulla houses the